 Pack Your Favorite Sunglasses or Goggles That Fit

+Next, when you go skiing you need to pack goggles or sunglasses (goggles are generally better).
 One thing you realize while skiing every day of the year is that your need for eye protection changes.
-In the early winter, you may need to wear goggles, while in the spring skiing months you can easily get away with sunglasses.
+In the early winter, you may need to wear goggles.
+In the spring skiing months, you can easily get away with sunglasses.
 This will depend on your personality, as well as the weather conditions on the mountain.

 Now if your goal is to just look fly on the mountain or while après skiing, sunglasses will be your go-to.
-But if you are a serious skier who wants to take in as many laps as possible, you will want to wear goggles.
-This is because goggles are typically better than sunglasses at protecting your eyes from the wind while falling down a mountain.
-Or you can do what I do and start with goggles, and then switch to sunglasses when you get to the bar.
+But if you want to take in as many laps as possible – wear goggles.
+Goggles are typically better than sunglasses at protecting your eyes from the wind while falling down a mountain.
+Or you can do what I do: Start with goggles, and then switch to sunglasses when you get to the bar.

 In any case, you should consider purchasing waterproof pants instead of the cheap version at your local supermarket.
 This is because, at the end of the day, you will want a comfy butt instead of a cold wet one.
-Save yourself the misery of shitty pants and get yourself some waterproof skiing pants to save your bum throughout your vacation.
+Save yourself the misery of poor quality ski pants and get yourself some waterproof skiing pants to save your bum throughout your vacation.
+Burton makes it easy and offers jacket and pant sets, aka Insulators: 30% Off Insulators

 This list of items to take on your next ski vacation will greatly improve your experience on the mountain.
 When you make sure to pack these items, you will be better prepared for a fantastic day on the mountain.
 Every day on the mountain is different, depending on weather and slope conditions, so you will need to use your best judgment.